 |5.
 Design of inner pages||10.
 Going live|

 Your goals and vision are important to us and form the basis of our bespoke dental website design.
-To ensure a tailored service, we need to learn all about you – your brand voice, the treatments you offer (or plan to offer), your target audience as well as your existing patient base and any USPs, such as:
+To ensure a tailored service, we need to learn all about you – your brand voice, the treatments you offer (or plan to offer), your target audience as well as your existing patient base and anything that really makes you stand out.

 Your homepage is the first page visitors will land on.
 That is why we will present a bespoke homepage design concept before embarking on developing the rest of your website.
 The design you receive will be ‘static’ until coded, which means that animations, effects and mobile responsive views will only be visible after coding (see step 4).
 You can suggest amendments to help us provide you with right look and feel.